Giva’s List of 24 Top Call Center Statistics for 2025

 -

 Despite AI-based tools, like chatbots and self-service solutions for customers, call center managers are reporting an overall increase in call volumes.
 That's right, according to a McKinsey study, 61% of call center managers say volumes have increased since the pandemic years of 2020 and 2021.
-58% expect this to continue.
+58% expect this to continue due to the growing number of customers and increased contacts per customer.

 Supercharge your call center agents and team performance with Giva's Customer Service Software.